Plastic pollution: Biodegradable and degradable plastics

 The use of biodegradable plastics has many advantages and disadvantages.
 Biodegradables are biopolymers that degrade in industrial composters.
 Biodegradables do not degrade as efficiently in domestic composters, and during this slower process, methane gas may be emitted.

 There are also other types of degradable materials that are not considered to be biopolymers, because they are oil-based, similar to other conventional plastics.
 These plastics are made to be more degradable through the use of different additives, which help them degrade when exposed to UV rays or other physical stressors. yet, biodegradation-promoting additives for polymers have been shown not to significantly increase biodegradation.

 Although biodegradable and degradable plastics have helped reduce plastic pollution, there are some drawbacks.
 One issue concerning both types of plastics is that they do not break down very efficiently in natural environments.
 There, degradable plastics that are oil-based may break down into smaller fractions, at which point they do not degrade further.

 A parliamentary committee in the United Kingdom also found that compostable and biodegradable plastics could add to marine pollution because there is a lack of infrastructure to deal with these new types of plastic, as well as a lack of understanding about them on the part of consumers.
 For example, these plastics need to be sent to industrial composting facilities to degrade properly, but no adequate system exists to make sure waste reaches these facilities.
 The committee thus recommended to reduce the amount of plastic used rather than introducing new types of it to the market.

 Also worth noting is the evolution of new enzymes allowing microorganisms living in polluted locations to digest normal, hard-to-degrade plastic.
-An 2021 study looking for homologs of 95 known plastic-degrading enzymes spanning 17 plastic types found a further 30,000 possible enzymes.
+A 2021 study looking for homologs of 95 known plastic-degrading enzymes spanning 17 plastic types found a further 30,000 possible enzymes.
 Despite their apparent ubiquity, there is no current evidence that these novel enzymes are breaking down any meaningful amount of plastic to reduce pollution.

 Incineration

 Up to 60% of used plastic medical equipment is incinerated rather than deposited in a landfill as a precautionary measure to lessen the transmission of disease.
 This has allowed for a large decrease in the amount of plastic waste that stems from medical equipment.

 At a large scale, plastics, paper, and other materials provides waste-to-energy plants with useful fuel.
 About 12% of total produced plastic has been incinerated.
 Many studies have been done concerning the gaseous emissions that result from the incineration process.
-Incinerated plastics release a number of toxins in the burning process, including Dioxins, Furans, Mercury and Polychlorinated Biphenyls.
+Incinerated plastics release a number of toxins in the burning process, including dioxins, furans, mercury, and polychlorinated biphenyls.
 When burned outside of facilities designed to collect or process the toxins, this can have significant health effects and create significant air pollution.